Sbolivar16/Sbolivar16/README.md

 ## 🧪 About Me

-I'm a chemist with a **Ph.D. in Chemical Sciences**, an **M.Sc. in Pharmaceutical Sciences** (Universidad de Cartagena), and a **B.Sc. in Chemistry** (Universidad del Atlántico).
+I'm a chemist with a **Ph.D. in Chemical Sciences** (National University of Rosario, Argentina), an **M.Sc. in Pharmaceutical Sciences** (Universidad de Cartagena), and a **B.Sc. in Chemistry** (Universidad del Atlántico).
 My work sits at the intersection of the wet lab and the screen: organic synthesis of natural products, isolation of plant-based compounds, and — more recently — in silico drug discovery.

 <table>
 <tr>
 <td width="50%" valign="top">

 **🎓 Education**
-- Ph.D. in Chemical Sciences
+- Ph.D. in Chemical Sciences - National University of Rosario, Argentina
-- M.Sc. in Pharmaceutical Sciences — Universidad de Cartagena
+- M.Sc. in Pharmaceutical Sciences — Universidad de Cartagena, Colombia
-- B.Sc. in Chemistry — Universidad del Atlántico
+- B.Sc. in Chemistry — Universidad del Atlántico, Colombia

 </td>
 <td width="50%" valign="top">